Omaha-area school districts' policies differ for using student pronouns

 But for the four districts with guidelines, they largely differ on one central question: Who is in charge of a student’s gender identity status — the parents or the student?

-Gretna Public Schools is the only Omaha-area district that has a written policy prohibiting teachers or other staff from using a student's preferred name or pronouns without parent permission — which resembles guidelines in Nebraska's second-largest school district, Lincoln Public Schools.
+Gretna is the only area district that has a written policy prohibiting teachers or other staff from using a student’s preferred name or pronouns without parent permission — which resembles guidelines in Nebraska’s second-largest school district, the Lincoln Public Schools.

 “We are not legally bound to call a student their preferred name or pronoun unless they legally change their name but it is always best to work through these individual requests with the principal, student and parents,” the Gretna policy says.

-A national study from the Gay, Lesbian and Straight Education Network published in 2020 says that LGBTQ students who experience discrimination at school have worse educational outcomes and poor mental health.

-Two other area school districts take a different approach to gender identity.

-Bellevue Public Schools adopted a three-page policy in 2015 that directs staff to use a student's preferred name and pronouns.
-School staff can't refuse to refer to a student by their name or pronouns that correspond to their gender identity.
+The Bellevue Public Schools adopted a three-page policy in 2015.
+School staff can’t refuse to refer to a student by their name or pronouns that correspond to their gender identity.

 Students also are allowed to dress and use bathrooms according to their gender identity.